jordanmoore/jordanmoore.github.io/_posts/2017-08-20-released-wipe-screen.md

 Touch support is patchy for now as the fullscreen API isn't reliable on smaller displays.
 Rotating your iOS device will have the same effect for the meantime.

+Next steps:

-Next steps: turn into a bookmarklet rather than a bookmark.
+- Turn into a bookmarklet rather than a bookmark
+- Offer white alternative colour for stubborn stains